Megarev/Simple-Console-Games/README.md

-# Simple-Maze-Game
+# Simple-Console-Games
-A simple maze game made using F# and console
+Simple games made using F# and console